 - Rollers in total: 30

-As you can see, it goes with our most recommended features and hence we have chosen this roller set as our no. 1 hot roller set.
+As you can see, it goes with our most recommended features and hence we have chosen this roller set as our no. 1 product.
 Availability of all sizes of rollers allows you to try all kinds of styles imaginable.

 Benefit wise, none of the other rollers sets as good as this one.
 Also, it’s hard to find a hair setter box that abides by most of our 1st preferences in terms of features.